dequelabs/axe-devtools-html-api-examples/Node/playwright_vanilla/README.md

 ## Clone Project

 Follow these steps to clone and navigate to the directory:
-1. Clone example project **`playwright_vanilla`** from GitHub.
+1. Clone this repo from GitHub.
-2. Open the project folder in the code editor.
+2. Open the project in your favourite editor.
-3. Open the terminal, and then navigate from the project root to the example.
+3. Navigate from the root of the repo to this example with the following command:

 ```sh
 cd Node/playwright_vanilla